bigfont/DeployWebApp2Azure/README.md

 * The unit tests will not build nor run yet.

 # Integrate Unit Tests into Deployment

-For a more complex script that uses Kudu sync, run the follow command (alternatively, retrieve this from `scm` online.)

-[CMD] Scaffold a deployment script.

-    azure site deploymentscript --aspWAP MyWebApp\MyWebApp.csproj -s MyWebApp.sln

-* Be careful with your file paths!

 * Edit the Kudu deploy.cmd file.